Message from Global Procurement

-Teva’s formalized Supplier Diversity Program is in the initial implementation phase.
-Teva understands that a well-developed supplier diversity initiative can be a catalyst for stronger innovation and growth.
+Teva understands that a well-developed supplier diversity program can be a catalyst for stronger innovation and growth.
 Recognizing this, Teva is taking a strategic approach to proactively integrate diverse suppliers into its business, focused initially in the U.S.

 Teva’s program provides opportunities for the following qualified diverse businesses: